rickt/slack-team-directory-bot/README.md

 ##### notes
 * this is written specifically for google app engine, hence no main() and  [github.com/rickt/slack-appengine](https://github.com/rickt/slack-appengine) requirement
-* put appropriate
+* create a Slack /slash command, note the token
+* change values as appropriate in the environment variable section in your app.yaml

 ##### demo
-this app is currently up & running at [fonefinderzu.appspot.com](http://fonefinderzu.appspot.com)
+this app is currently up & running at [fonefinderzu.appspot.com](http://fonefinderzu.appspot.com/slack)